Academic Catalog

 (1 credit) (Both Fall & Spring Semesters)

-Production Arts Lab (1) (B) Practical application of principles of theatre arts and crafts in a production setting.
+Practical application of principles of theatre arts and crafts in a production setting.
 Students will receive credit for scenic construction, lighting, costuming, properties, and other technical assignments.
 All majors are required to take a minimum of six hours of Production Arts toward fulfillment of their degree.
+This course must be taken in conjunction with a lead production assignment.

 THTR-3150 Advanced Acting Styles